nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ## Challenges
 ### Workshop on Autonomous Driving, CVPR 2019
 The first nuScenes detection challenge will be held at CVPR 2019.
-Submission window opens in April 2019 and closes June 15th.
+Submission window opens in May 2019 and closes June 15th.
 Results and winners will be announced at the Workshop on Autonomous Driving ([WAD](https://sites.google.com/view/wad2019)) at [CVPR 2019](http://cvpr2019.thecvf.com/).

 ## Submission rules
 * We release annotations for the train and val set, but not for the test set.
 * We release sensor data for train, val and test set.
-* Users make predictions on the test set and submit the results to our eval. server, which returns the metrics listed below.
+* Users make predictions on the test set and submit the results to our evaluation server, which returns the metrics listed below.
 * We do not use strata.
 Instead, we filter annotations and predictions beyond class specific distances.
 * The maximum time window of past sensor data and ego poses that may be used at inference time is approximately 0.5s (at most 6 camera images, 6 radar sweeps and 10 lidar sweeps).
 At training time there are no restrictions.
 * Users must to limit the number of submitted boxes per sample to 500.